adamstorer/jekyll-cayman-theme/_topublish/2017-11-6-Simmel-Expansion-Individuality.markdown

 generally increases to the degree that the social circle encompassing the individual expands. p.252

 Multiple influences means a more individual type of personality.
+As more individuals enter a relatively similar group, they begin to differentiate, particularly as a means to survive.
+This is basically a recapitulation of Durkheim's argument in DoL.
+These human formations all together end up becoming similar.
+This is also kind of like Bureaucracy in Weber.